 This page tells the history of the unknown Sitges-Terramar circuit (official name Autòdrom Nacional Sitges-Terramar).
-The classic high banked oval race track is located near Barcelona, and in 1923 the Spanish Grand Prix was held here.
+The classic high banked oval race track is located near Barcelona.
+In 1923 the Spanish Grand Prix was held here.

 The origination of the Sitges-Terramar circuit

 On September the 17th 1922 the Sitges-Terramar circuit opened in the Catalonian sea side resort of Sitges-Terramar, about 40 km (25 Miles) south of Barcelona.
 It was the first purpose built race track of Spain.